lty4ever/ROS_NOTE/README.md

 + rosrun pakagename nodename -run node and regist to the master
 + rostopic echo topicname -subscribe topic within this terminal
 + rostopic info topicname -show lists of publishers and subscribers
++ rostopic list -listout all the topics available
 + rqt_graph -show a publisher_topic_subscriber graph in the whole program